hamedlav/Finetuning-Large-Language-Models/README.md

    pip install -r requirements.txt
    ```

 3. **Set Up Your Lamini API Key**: To access the full capabilities of this repository, you'll need a Lamini API key.
-We provide two convenient methods for your convenience:
+I provide two convenient methods for your convenience:

-   - **Google Colab (Recommended)**: For a hassle-free experience, we recommend using the "Finetuning Large Language Models (Colab).ipynb" notebook in Google Colab.
+   - **Google Colab (Recommended)**: For a hassle-free experience, I recommend using the "Finetuning Large Language Models (Colab).ipynb" notebook in Google Colab.
 This notebook streamlines the process, including API key setup.

    - **Local Machine**: If you prefer running the code on your local machine, follow these detailed steps:
        - Create a `.env` file in the root directory of the project.